H-M-H/Weylus/Readme.md

 ## Installation
 Just grab the latest release for your OS from the [releases page](https://github.com/H-M-H/Weylus/releases) and install it on your computer.
-No apps except a modern browser are required on your tablet.
+No apps except a modern browser are required on your tablet. **If you run Linux make sure to follow the instructions described [here](#linux) to enable uinput for features like pressure sensitivity and multitouch!**

+### Packages
+An AUR package [weylus-bin](https://aur.archlinux.org/packages/weylus-bin/) is available for Arch Linux and derivatives.

 ## Running
 Start Weylus, preferably set an access code in the access code box and press the Start button.
 This